digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native-release.md

 * [ ] Yes
 * [ ] No

+### UC4: Share the information you found through your favorite Messenger or via E-Mail.

+#### Did you find the sharing functionality of the app?

+* [ ] Yes
+* [ ] No

-### UC4: Choose city "Stadt Regensburg" as your location, if you haven’t done so already.
+### UC4: Choose city "Stadt Augsburg" as your location, if you haven’t done so already.
 Try to find a job in the "Sprungbrett into work" offer.
 Also try the "Lehrstellenradar".

 Note: You need a stable internet connection.